 You are not a user yet or forget your password?
 Please click here

-At the PRBB we want to boost the careers of high school students who do their research work in the field of life sciences and biomedicine.
+At the PRBB we want to boost the careers of those high school students who do their research work in the field of life sciences and biomedicine.

-The UPF Faculty of Health and Life Sciences and the PRBB have been awarding the PRBB Health and Life Sciences Research Prize every year since 2005, honouring and showcasing the five best pieces of work in the biological sciences.
+The UPF Faculty of Health and Life Sciences and the PRBB have been awarding the PRBB Health and Life Sciences Research Prize every year since 2005, honouring and showcasing the five best pieces of work in biological sciences.